πŸ† WINNER · NYAS Junior Academy 2026

 Multilingual Support

-Patients can select their preferred language from: English, Spanish, Hindi, Mandarin, French, or Arabic.
+Patients can select their preferred language from 26 options: English, Spanish, Hindi, Mandarin, French, Arabic, Portuguese, German, Italian, Russian, Japanese, Korean, Vietnamese, Bengali, Urdu, Tagalog, Swahili, Turkish, Polish, Dutch, Greek, Hebrew, Thai, Indonesian, Punjabi, and Ukrainian.
 The language preference is stored server-side and affects:

 • The setting persists across devices via Durable Objects